 5- Scoop 2 tablespoons and form a ball and put on the parchment paper.
 I spaced them about 1 inch apart as they don’t really spread much at all.

 6- I watch cookies like a hawk because they can cook in the blink of an eye.
 I never bake my cookies all the way as they will continue to cook on the sheet once I pull them out.
-In this case I baked them for 8 minutes or just until lightly golden then pulled them.
-I set them aside on the sheet as they are too goey to move.
-In a few minutes once cool you can transfer them to a tray.
+In this case I baked one dozen of cookies for 8 minutes or just until lightly golden then pulled them.
+I set them aside on the cookie sheet as they are too soft to move.
+In a few minutes once cool you can transfer them to a tray or cooling rack.
 If you over bake a cookie it becomes hard and crunchy.

 If making cookies is something you enjoy doing in your kitchen instead of buying them from the grocery store try this cowboy quickie recipe and see if it will make your must-have cookie list.
 Baking is therapeutic at least for me it is and for some it’s a way to say I love you or this is how much I care, so if you are not a baker but would like to try start with something simple like these cookies and watch how easy it is to create magic with your own hands.

 - Are you NEW to Canadian Budget Binder?

 - Follow Me on Social Media: Twitter, Facebook , Pinterest , StumbleUpon, Reddit and Google+